yangx0e/yangx0e.github.io-old/_pages/publications.md

   * Conference: SIAM MDS 2024 Minisymposium

 * Decoding mean field games from population and environment observations by Gaussian Processes  		Dec.2023
-  * Conference: Workshop on Scientific Computing and Large Data - Department of Mathematics | University of South Carolina
+  * Conference: Workshop on Scientific Computing and Large Data, Department of Mathematics | University of South Carolina

 * Numerical methods for Mean field Games based on Gaussian Processes and Fourier Features, Jan.
 2022
   * Conference: DKU- NUSRI Joint Workshop on Pure and Applied Mathematics 2022